raldone01/godot_addon_gdlogging/README.md

 ## Pipes

+* `Logger`: Can receive messages from other loggers and pipes.
+Users will call the log functions.
-* `FilteringPipe`: Filters messages by level and forwards them to another sink.
+* `FilteringPipe`: Filters messages by level and forwards them to another pipe.
-* `BroadcastPipe`: Broadcasts messages to multiple sinks.
+* `BroadcastPipe`: Broadcasts messages to multiple pipes.
-* `BufferedPipe`: Buffers messages and forwards them to another sink.
+* `BufferedPipe`: Buffers messages and forwards them to another pipe.
-* `Logger`: Can receive messages from other Loggers and Sinks.
-Users will call the log functions which format the message.

 ## Sinks

+All sinks are also pipes.

 * `ConsoleSink`: Outputs messages to stderr and stdout.
 Does not support colors.
 * `ConsoleRichSink`: Outputs messages to the godot Output console.
 Supports colors.